 But we don’t care, cos it’s NEARLY CHRISTMAS DAY.

-Dec 23, 1961: After breakfast, I brought Greg and Michael and Eddie down to Cheap Jack’s, in the market, cause they had to buy their presents for us.
-The square was full of people and turkeys and geese and ducks.
-We walked around and around and looked at everything.
+Dec 23, 1961: After breakfast, I brought Greg, Michael, and Eddie down to Cheap Jack’s in the market, cause they had to buy their presents for us.
+The square was full of people, turkeys, geese, and ducks.
+We walked around and around, looking at everything.
 It was GREAT.

 Bedtime was GREAT.
 None of us could go to sleep.
-We laughed and talked for ages, and the boys shouted into us from their bedroom and we shouted, “Go to sleep,” and laughed more.
+We laughed and talked for ages, and the boys shouted at us from their bedroom.
+We shouted, “Go to sleep,” and laughed more.
 And Greg said, “I can hear Santy on the roof,” and Ursula said, “I can too,” and we all nearly burst with excitement.

 This article was submitted to the IrishCentral contributors network by a member of the global Irish community.
 To become an IrishCentral contributor click here.